autopi-io/documentation/docs/cloud/device_management/services/create_custom_services.md

         # Stop everything, close connections etc.
 ```

-And if you have `info` level debugging configured on your device, you should now see it logging
-'HELLO WORLD' every 5 seconds.
+With `info` level logging enabled on your device, you should see the message appearing in the log every 5 seconds.

 :::note
-The log level of the device can be changed from the advanced settings, under **System** >
+The device log level can be adjusted in the advanced settings under **System** > **Logging level**.
-**Logging level**
 :::

-### Basic Service With Support for Configuring Workers From the [Cloud](https://www.autopi.io/software-platform/cloud-management) Interface and Reporting of Failures Via Events.
+### Service With Cloud-Configurable Workers and Failure Event Reporting

 ```python
 import logging